 Complete Hawaii Volcano & Lava Viewing Guide

-There are currently no surface lava flows or ocean lava flows and no glow in the crater at this time.
-Lava boat tours and many lava related tours are not currently running due to the lack of molten lava flowing, however Hawaii Volcanoes National Park is largely open and has plenty of volcano related things to do and see.
+There are currently no surface lava flows or ocean lava flows and Lava boat tours and many lava related tours are not currently running due to the lack of molten lava flowing.
+Throughout 2021 there have been several eruptions that have stayed entirely within the Kilauea Crater allowing you to see a glow in the crater at times.
+Hawaii Volcanoes National Park is largely open and has plenty of volcano related things to do and see.
 Check the Park Website for daily updates, openings and closures related to the Kilauea Volcano and Volcanoes National Park.

 Visiting Hawaii’s Active Volcano Region